JENIGORLANARESH/C-programming-EmbeddedSystems/06_06_2025_Development_Tools.md

 * Example : $ls -l

 ## What are all the flags and options I can use along ls ?
-Ans: Documentaion for ls command / manual paper / help
+Ans: Documentaion for ls command / manual paper / help   <\br>
       $man ls     ->    gives ducumentations
       $ls --help